Dwawayu/Pensieve/README.md

 ## 🐉 Pretrained model
 We have provided the pretrained model for RealEstate10K and DL3DV-10K.
 You can download them from [huggingface](https://huggingface.co/dwawayu/pensieve/tree/main).

+## 🐍 Acknowledgements
+Please also note a highly relevant work, [RayZer](https://hwjiang1510.github.io/RayZer/), which provides an in-depth discussion on the advantages of 3D self-supervised pretraining.